zwave-js/node-zwave-js/docs/config-files/file-format.md

 ### `preserveRootApplicationCCValueIDs`

 The Z-Wave+ specs mandate that the root endpoint must **mirror** the application functionality of endpoint 1 (and potentially others).
 For this reason, `zwave-js` hides these superfluous values.
 However, some legacy devices offer additional functionality through the root endpoint, which should not be hidden.
-To achive this, set `preserveRootApplicationCCValueIDs` to `true`.
+To achieve this, set `preserveRootApplicationCCValueIDs` to `true`.

 ### `skipConfigurationNameQuery`